 What can cause an email to be deferred?

 - The receiving server doesn’t recognize your IP, and is afraid you’re sending spam.

 - The receiving server doesn’t have any open ports to receive email.

 - Some recipients have marked your mail as spam, but not enough for the server to block you.
 Instead, they will refuse to receive more until they see what the rest of your current recipients do.

 What happens if it’s continuously deferred for 72 hours?

 Well, that generally means it’s an issue like the account being inactive, having a full mailbox, or some other legitimate problem with the recipient.
 When we are unable to deliver a message after this time period, we convert these deferrals to “Hard Bounces”.
 What this means is that even if you send a message through us to that user, we will not even try to deliver it to that address, because we know it’s no longer good.
 Continuing to try to send to a known bad address will harm your reputation with the receiver, so we prevent that.

-What can you do to check what caused a deffered email address?
+What can you do to check what caused a deferred email address?

-- Check with the member you're trying to send a message to what their current email address is and if they are having issues recieving any other emails
+- Check with the member you're trying to send a message to what their current email address is and if they are having issues receiving any other emails

-- Check with the member if they have marked your group email address as spam and if they have, make sure the member moves the group email address back to the white list
+- Check with the member if they have marked your group email address as spam and if they have, make sure the member moves the group email address back to their white list or contact list

 - Check if the email address you're trying to send to is a valid email address